NC State vs. Syracuse NCAA Football Odds, Plays and Insights | November 20, 2021

 - NC State's games this year have hit the over on five of 10 set point totals (50%).

-- NC State is 6-3 against the spread and 7-2 overall in games when it records more than 24.4 points.
+- NC State is 6-3 against the spread and 7-2 overall this season when the team scores more than 24.4 points.

-- NC State is 6-4 against the spread and 7-3 overall when the team piles up more than 323.3 yards.

-- The Wolf Pack have turned the ball over four more times (10 total) than the Orange have forced a turnover (6) this season.
+- The Wolf Pack have turned the ball over 10 times this season, four more turnovers than the Orange have forced (6).

 - Find the latest spread and moneyline odds for NC State at SISportsbook.